Sequent calculus: An intuitive explanation

 The above rules can be divided into two major groups: logical and structural ones.
 Each of the logical rules introduces a new logical formula either on the left or on the right of the turnstile $\vdash$.
-In contrast, the structural rules operate on the structure of the sequents, ignoring the exact shape of the formulae.
+In contrast, the structural rules operate on the structure of the sequents, ignoring the exact shape of the formulas.
 The two exceptions to this general scheme are the axiom of identity (I) and the rule of (Cut).